Concrete Lifting Crockett, CA

 Whatever you do, don’t be tempted to pour new concrete on top of a sunken slab in order to even it out.
 The added weight could cause the slab to sink even deeper into the soil.

 Polyurethane foam injection (also known as ‘’slabjacking’’) is a fast, minimally-invasive repair procedure that involves drilling small holes in the concrete (they’ll be filled in later), and then using them to inject the polyurethane foam under the slab.
 The foam expands immediately, and this is what lifts the slab back into position.
 As soon as the repair is complete, you can begin using the slab again.

-We’ve been repairing foundations and concrete slabs in Crockett CA since 2005.
-Our mission is to make sure lifting and leveling your concrete slab is a stress-free event that provides a cost-effective, permanent fix.
+We’ve been repairing foundations and concrete slabs in Crockett, CA since 2005.
+Our mission is to make sure lifting your concrete slab is a stress-free event that provides a cost-effective, permanent fix.

 For a free concrete lifting inspection and repair estimate, fill out the contact form at the top of the page.